 Survivors Pension: Tax-free monetary benefit payable to a low-income, un-remarried surviving spouse and/or unmarried child(ren) of a deceased Veteran with wartime service.
 Learn More

 To learn more about what Veterans and their families should know when applying for Department of Veterans Affairs (VA) Pension Benefits click here..

 Pension benefits are needs-based and your "countable" family income must fall below the yearly limit set by law.
-Veterans must have least 90 days of active duty, including one day during a wartime period.
+There is a net worth limitation that must be met.
+Veterans must have at least 90 days of active duty, including one day during a wartime period.
 If the active duty occurred after September 7, 1980, you must have served at least 24 months or the full period that you were called up (with some exceptions).
 You must also be:

 The Veteran must have met the service requirements above for surviving spouses and children applying for the Survivors Pension.
 Learn More

 You can apply for Veterans Pension online or download and complete VA Form 21P-527EZ, “Application for Pension”.
 You can mail your application to the Pension Management Center (PMC) that serves your state.
 You may also visit your local regional benefit office and turn in your application for processing.
 You can locate your local regional benefit office using the VA Facility Locator.